|September, 2010: I could have sworn that I began this one on time, but a search of the site came up

 generations remember the Great Depression that they describe as "hard times".

-everyone else, but when I heard him mention "hard times" the other day, I had to find out more.
-As it
+like everyone else, but when I heard him mention "hard times" the other day, I had to find out more.

-The Creator has made us with two ears for hearing, two eyes for seeing, two nostrils, two hands, etc.,
+The Creator has made us with two hears for hearing, two eyes for seeing, two nostrils, two hands,

-that are used for gathering information about the world around us.
-It is probably significant that He
+etc., that are used for gathering information about the world around us.
+It is probably significant that

 If we study the proportion of input and output channels carefully, great wisdom awaits us.
 Much too